Options and renewals for retail leases

 - offer the tenant a renewal of the lease (on the terms in the notice)

 - inform the tenant that the landlord does not plan to offer the tenant a renewal of the lease.

-The landlord must provide the option to renew a lease, or not renew the lease, at least six months but no more than 12 months before the expiry date of the lease.
+The landlord must provide the option to renew or not renew the lease at least six months but no more than 12 months before the expiry date of the lease.

-If the landlord does not give the notice within this time, the lease is extended by six months after the date on which the landlord gives the notice to the tenant.
+If the landlord doesn’t give the notice within this time, the lease is extended by six months after the date the landlord gives the notice to the tenant.